Skip to main content

 Craps Field Bet

-This must be the most popular one-roll bet in craps, which covers a group or a “field” of numbers – 2, 3, 4, 9, 10, 11 and 12.
-What is more, this type of bet is accepted at all stages of the game.
-If any of the aforementioned numbers are thrown on the next dice roll, the field bets win.
-However, the payouts vary depending on the rolled number.
+This is arguably the most popular one-roll bet in craps.
+It covers a “field” of numbers—2, 3, 4, 9, 10, 11, and 12—and can be placed at any stage of the game.
+If any of these numbers are thrown on the next roll, the Field bet wins.
+The payout, however, depends on the number rolled.

-At first glance, field bets seem like a good bargain.
-Unfortunately, they are not because there are twenty dice combinations outside the field and only sixteen combinations that result in a win, which makes for a house edge of 5.56%.
-Yet, if you chance to take a seat at a table where Field bets pay out 3 to 1 for rolling a 12, the edge will be cut in half to 2.56%.
+At first glance, Field bets seem like a bargain.
+Unfortunately, they are not: there are twenty dice combinations outside the field and only sixteen that result in a win, yielding a house edge of 5.56%.
+If you find a table that pays 3 to 1 for rolling a 12, the edge is effectively halved to 2.56%.

 Any Craps Bets